Argyrochosma nivea: Taxonomy

 In 1859, Georg Heinrich Mettenius recognized the genus Gymnogramma for species where sporangia were borne along the nerves and not densely clustered at the end of the nerves.
 He transferred the species there as G. nivea.
 Karl Anton Eugen Prantl expanded Pellaea to include several genera in which he perceived close affinities, including Gymnogramma.
 Accordingly, he transferred G. nivea to Pellaea section Cincinalis as P. nivea in 1882.
 Rodolfo Amando Philippi described material from the Tarapacá Region of Chile as Cincinalis tarapacana in 1891, but George Hieronymus, in 1909, considered it at most a form of P. nivea.

 Both Edwin Copeland and Charles Alfred Weatherby suggested in the 1940s that N. nivea and a group of related ferns might represent a genus distinct from Notholaena.
 Weatherby thought that, until that genus was described, the group might better be placed in Pellaea, rather than in Notholaena, following the example of Prantl, but died in 1949 before he could circumscribe and publish it.

 The recognition of the N. nivea group as a genus was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of the cheilanthoids.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. nivea.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. nivea, as part of a program to consolidate the cheilanthoid ferns into that genus.
 Meanwhile, in a 2017 treatment of Bolivian ferns, Michael Kessler and Alan R. Smith altered the circumscription of the species to exclude A. nivea var. flava and A. nivea var. tenera, elevating both to species level on the grounds of consistent differences in morphology and range and continued distinctness when growing sympatrically.

-The variety, Notholaena nivea var. obscura, has sometimes been distinguished from typical material, although it has no combination in Argyrochosma.
+The variety, Notholaena nivea var. oblongata, has sometimes been distinguished from typical material, although it has no combination in Argyrochosma.
 It has somewhat less dissected leaves than A. nivea s.s. (bipinnate to almost tripinnate at the base), more oblong ultimate segments (sometimes almost triangular and lobed), terminal segments usually entire rather than lobed, a bright chestnut-brown stipe, and rhizome scales that are not crisped.

-Distribution
+Distribution and habitat

-It is found from Ecuador south to Argentina along the Andes.
+It is found from Ecuador south through Peru, Bolivia and northern Chile to Argentina, along the Andes.

 It typically grows in rock crevices or on rocky soil in dry valleys, often in open areas among deciduous forest.
 It is found at an altitude from 1650 to 4500 m.